 In 2012, Kenosha Area Transit operated service over 20 fixed routes.
 The City system included six regular bus routes, radial in design and emanating from downtown Kenosha, with direct, nontransfer service from the downtown area to all portions of the City and its immediate environs, including the University of Wisconsin-Parkside (see Map 4.14).
 One other bus route provided local transit service to major commercial, recreational, and employment centers that have developed west of Green Bay Road (STH 31) outside the regular Kenosha local transit service area.
-The system also included additional school day bus routes in the morning and afternoon to serve Kenosha secondary schools, and an electric streetcar line in downtown Kenosha that connected the central transfer terminal for the bus routes, the Metra commuter rail station, the Kenosha CBD, and the Harborpark development.
-In 2012, the bus system provided service on most routes from 6:00 a.m. to 7:30 p.m. on weekdays and 6:00 a.m. to 5:00 p.m. on Saturday, with 30- to 60-minute headways during weekday peak-periods and 60-minute headways during weekday off-peak periods and on Saturday.
-Service was provided on the streetcar line with 15-minute headways from 11:00 a.m. to 6:30 p.m. on weekdays and from 10:00 a.m. to 5:30 p.m. on Saturdays, with limited hours from January to March.
+The system also included additional school-day bus routes in the morning and afternoon to serve Kenosha secondary schools, and an electric streetcar line in downtown Kenosha that connected the central transfer terminal for the bus routes, the Metra commuter rail station, the Kenosha CBD, and the Harborpark development.
+In 2012, the bus system provided service on most routes from 6:00 a.m. to 7:30 p.m. on weekdays and 6:00 a.m. to 5:00 p.m. on Saturday, with buses arriving every 30 to 60 minutes during weekday peak periods and every 60 minutes during weekday off-peak periods and on Saturday.
+Service was provided on the streetcar line every 15 minutes from 11:00 a.m. to 6:30 p.m. on weekdays and from 10:00 a.m. to 5:30 p.m. on Saturdays, with limited hours from January to March.
 The adult cash fares charged by the Kenosha transit system were \$1.50 per trip for bus service and \$1.00 per trip for the streetcar line.